Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 # DGX Spark (Day01A) Remote Access from Internet Guide 20251220A
 ## 🟩 English
 > ## Scenarios & Advantages
-> **From an external network on Mac/PC → via WireGuard VPN → connect back home to access DGX Spark**
+> **From an external network on Mac/PC → via WireGuard VPN → SSH access to DGX Spark at home**
 > - **Use WireGuard VPN**
 >   - Use DGX Spark as VPN Server.
 (Mac/PC = Client)
 >   - The VPN penetration rate is extremely high, and using a mobile hotspot is rarely blocked by carriers.